Como Tu Mujer (album)

-Como Tu Mujer (English: As Your Woman) is the title of a studio album released by Spanish performer Rocío Dúrcal on 29 October 1988 by BMG Ariola.
+Como Tu Mujer (English: As Your Woman) is the thirteenth studio album released by Spanish performer Rocío Dúrcal.
+It was released on October 29, 1988 by BMG Ariola.
 Written and produced by Mexican singer-songwriter Marco Antonio Solís, this would be the first album produced by Solís for the singer.

 Its lead single and title track "Como Tu Mujer" became a hit all over Latin America and in the United States where it went on to number-one for 10 consecutive weeks on the Billboard Hot Latin Tracks, considered by many to be one of her most successful singles.
 This album earned her many awards such as the Premio Aplauso FM 98, given by Spanish Broadcasting System, in Los Angeles, California and Premio TV y Novelas for "Best Female Artist".